-- 1. Place ALL belongings including phones and I or smart watches in lockers.
+- Place ALL belongings including phones, personal devices, and smartwatches in lockers.
 (Oversized back packs and/or electronic brought into the classroom are to be left at the front of the classroom). - 2.
-Enter the classroom with no belongings and obtain a laptop from the IT Academic Coordinator or their representative.
+Enter the classroom with no belongings and obtain a laptop from the Academic IT Coordinator or their representative.
 Sign the sheet at the number corresponding to the computer received. - 3.
-Receive both a blank, colored piece of scrap paper and an Exam Self-analysis Tool. - 4. prepare the laptop for the exam (sign in and verify wifi).
+Prepare the laptop for the exam (sign in and verify Wi-Fi).